sander/hierarchical-deterministic-keys/keys.md

 ## The Hierarchical Deterministic Keys algorithm

 An HDK instantiation applies local key derivation to create many key pairs from a single seed value.
 It applies asynchronous remote key generation to enable providers to derive more key pairs.
-Additionally, an HDK instantiation applies these key pairs to blind a single key pair and proofs of its possession.
+Additionally, an HDK instantiation applies these key pairs to blind a single key pair and proofs of its possession, such as required in [[RFC7800]].

 ### Introductory examples